retrogamehandheld/OpenDingux/Readme.md

 # OpenDingux Software list

-List of software packages available for OpenDingux handhelds, along with their maintainer, project status, and link to the project page itself (for reporting issues)
+List of software packages available for OpenDingux handhelds (RG350, PocketGO2,..), along with their maintainer, project status, and link to the project page itself (for reporting issues)

 ~/ = usr/local/home